Best website builders for bands and musicians 2025: Sell tickets, offer merch and expand your digital reach with your own band website

 Reasons to avoid

 Squarespace is a great website builder for musicians if premium design, reliability and flexibility are at the top of your wishlist.
-Their huge range of templates, including bespoke options for music and entertainment, have won awards.
+Its huge range of templates, including bespoke options for music and entertainment, have won awards.
+It's also jumped on the AI train with Design Intelligence, that you can use to make a bespoke website with intelligent assistance from scratch.

 Squarespace offers unlimited storage and bandwidth so you’re free to load up on images, music and video, and you can blog to your heart’s content, updating fans on news, documenting your time in the studio or diarising your latest tour.

-Squarespace offers a free trial so you can dip your toes in the water, after which you’ll need to spend £15 per month to take advantage of the full eCommerce setup.
+Squarespace offers a free two-week trial so you can dip your toes in the water.
+After this, subscriptions range from £12 to £35 per month – but there’s always a coupon code to knock down the cost of that first year.

 4. Music Glue